Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Polyakov-loop extended linear sigma model

 where we introduced the notation

 Averaging over positive and negative $n$ leads to

 The summation over $n$ can be performed using the method described in Ref.~\cite{kapusta_gale_2006}, leading to:

-where $\mathcal{N} = \frac{1}{2} - \ln(1 + e) + \frac{1}{2} \sum_{n = -\infty}^\infty 1$ is an (infinite) constant which is independent of the thermodynamic parameters of the state and can therefore be discarded.
+where $\mathcal{N} = \frac{1}{2} - \ln(1 + e) + \frac{1}{2} \sum_{n = -\infty}^\infty 1$ is an (infinite) constant which is independent of the thermodynamic parameters of the state $(T,\mu,V)$ and can therefore be discarded.
 The two terms above give rise to the zero-point (vacuum) energy and the thermal contribution, such that $F_q = F^{\rm vac}_q + F^{\beta}_q$, with \cite{Scavenius:2000qd, Ratti:2007jf}:

-In the vacuum term, we took into account that $\sum_{\varsigma, c} \mathcal{E}^c_\varsigma = 2N_c E$, since $\sum_c A_{4;c} = \phi + \phi' - (\phi + \phi') = 0$.
+In the vacuum term, we took into account that $\sum_{\varsigma, c} \mathcal{E}^c_\varsigma = 2N_c E$, with $N_c=3$ being the number of colors, since $\sum_c A_{4;c} = \phi + \phi' - (\phi + \phi') = 0$.
 In the linear sigma model, the (regularized) vacuum contribution can be employed to renormalize the parameters of the meson Lagrangian and can therefore be safely neglected.
 In this work, we follow Ref.~\cite{Scavenius:2000qd} and ignore such vacuum contributions, therefore tacitly assuming that $F^{\rm vac}_q = 0$.
-Since now $F_q = F^{\beta}_q$, we will omit the $\beta$ superscript and instead identify the fermionic free energy with its thermal contribution.
+Since now $F_q = F^{\beta}_q$, we will omit the $\beta$ superscript and instead identify the fermionic contribution to the volume-averaged grand potential with its thermal contribution.

 The sum over the colour index can be performed as follows:

 where we introduced the notation $L_\pm = \frac{1}{3} \sum_c e^{\mp i \beta A_{4;c}} = \frac{1}{3}(e^{\mp i \beta \phi} + e^{\mp i \beta \phi'} + e^{\pm i \beta(\phi + \phi')})$, such that $L_+ \equiv L$ and $L_- \equiv L^*$ [see Eq.~\eqref{eq_Polyakov_loop}].
 Finally, the fermion free energy becomes